philbuchanan/Accordion-Shortcodes/readme.txt

 = Features =

 * Adds two shortcodes for adding an accordion to your site
+* Two buttons added to the TinyMCE editor to make it easy to add accordions
 * No default CSS added
 * Only adds JavaScript on pages that use the shortcodes
+* Support for item IDs and direct links
 * Set the HTML tag for the title element (optional)
 * Open the first accordion item by default (optional)
 * Open all accordion items by default (optional)